vhxs/vhxs.github.io/_posts/2022-02-05-android-notes.markdown

 published: true
 ---

-This is also a post I'll periodically update as I learn more.
+This is a post I'll periodically update as I learn more.

 Software is a fast moving target because computer systems are relatively easy to spin up, modify, and tear down, compared with aerospace (planes) or automotive (cars) systems that probably take years or decades to design, change, and deploy.
 It's automation that software enables that just makes stuff move fast.

 I've found this to be especially so with Android.
 The whole Android ecosystem is still so rapidly changing, so developing and maintaining a stable Android application requires *a lot* of time and attention, moreso than your typical software project.
 Suggested architectures and frameworks change as frequently as a few times a year.
-Frequenting the r/androiddev I've read many posts from developers sharing their frustration with the unstable platform.
+Frequenting the r/androiddev I've read many posts from developers sharing their frustration with the unstable platform and environment.

-Until my recent part-time involvement on an Android project, I hadn't had much of anything to do with Android, so I have learned all of this during my involvement on it.
-What follows are rough notes on what I've learned, and what I hope are future-proof suggestions on how to tackle learning about the Android ecosystem.
+Until my recent involvement on an Android project, I hadn't had much of anything to do with Android, so I have learned all of this in the process.
+What follows are rough notes on what I've learned, and what I hope will be future-proof suggestions on how to tackle learning about Android.

 ### What and how to learn